freshollie/UbuntuInstallScripts/README.md

 # UbuntuInstallScripts

-The scripts I used to install all the required programs on my Ubuntu installation
+The scripts I use to install all the required programs on my Ubuntu installation